-Some of these people who express themselves via other forms also love movies.
+Some artists who love films express themselves via other art forms, such as collage movie posters.
 And they would be perfect, at least for being hired to construct a collage movie poster.
-However, some are even good at acting.
-One such artist is Marga Rita.
-Born 20.09.1986 in Skopje, she’s a graduated sculptor with a major in graphic design.
-Furthermore, collages are her speciality.
+Some are even good at acting.
+One such artist is Margarita Vasileska.

 She’s cool yet modest, artistic yet realistic, punk yet elegant.
-Try telling this to her directly, and she’ll be thankful but increasingly ashamed.
+Try telling her this directly, and she’ll be thankful but increasingly ashamed.
 When I asked her for an interview, she wasn’t eager to do it immediately.
 In fact, I think she’s still a bit uncomfortable about it.

 Nevertheless, here we are.